kktse/slvstopy/README.md

 * Entities and constraints only
 * Not all entity types are implemented
+* Not all constraint types are implemented
 * Circles are supported in 2D only
-* Do not dimension from the reference planes for 2D linkages
+* Do not dimension from a workplane in 2D

 ## Motivation

-The SolveSpace project has a powerful graphical user interface for drawing and constraining mechanisms.
-This library addressed a need to graphically draw complex mechanisms and analyze them programmatically (ex. suspension kinematic analysis).
+ This library addresses a need to graphically draw complex mechanisms and analyze them programmatically (ex. suspension kinematic analysis).The SolveSpace project has a powerful graphical user interface for drawing and constraining mechanisms.
+The python-solvespace library provides Python bindings to the SolveSpace API.
+This library lets you move between the two without drawing the mechanism multiple times.